 – Melissa Gissara, RMIT Alumni

-An Equitable Learning Plan is available to any RMIT student with the following:
+Equitable Learning Services are available to RMIT students with the following:

 You are welcome to contact ELS if you are unsure if you meet the criteria above, please send an enquiry to the ELS team for a confidential discussion.

-We work with you in developing an individual Equitable Learning Plan that provides reasonable adjustments to ensure you have opportunities to access and participate in your studies.
+We work with you in developing an individual Equitable Learning Plan that provides reasonable adjustments to ensure you can participate in your studies.
 This could include:

-Your Teachers/Academics will provided with a copy of your Equitable Learning Plan so they can also support your needs, and make adjustments to your study conditions, if needed.
+Your Teachers/Academics will be provided with a copy of your Equitable Learning Plan to make the study adjustments outlined in your plan.

-If we cannot assist you, we will explain why and advise you of any other more appropriate avenues for meeting your needs.
+If we cannot assist you, we will explain why and provide you with information about other student services available to you.

-It’s important that you contact the ELS team and make an appointment as soon as you are enrolled in your program so an Equitable Learning Plan can be put in place before you start assessments.
+It’s important that you contact the ELS team and make an appointment as soon as you are enrolled in your program so an Equitable Learning Plan can be put in place as soon as possible.
 To register, follow the steps below.

-Take the form to your appropriate healthcare professional (doctor, psychiatrist, etc) so they can complete the relevant section.
+Take the form to your healthcare professional (eg. doctor, psychiatrist, etc) so they can complete the relevant section.
 If there is other supporting documentation that relates to your condition/disability (e.g. Learning Assessment Report or Vision/Hearing Report), please obtain this from your healthcare professional as well.

 Book an appointment with an ELS Advisor.
-At the appointment we will assess your documentation and work with you to develop your individual Equitable Learning Plan.
+At the appointment, ELS will assess your documentation and work with you to develop your individual Equitable Learning Plan.